brefphp/bref/docs/deploy.md

 serverless deploy
 ```

-🎉 congrats on creating your first serverless application!
+🎉 congrats on creating your serverless application!

 > A `.serverless/` directory will be created.
 You can add it to `.gitignore`.
 >